nerdschoolbergen/solid/exercise-2/README.md

 :book: Notice that `ControlUnit` no longer has any relationship to `FireSensor` and `SmokeSensor`, only the `Sensor` interface.
 Instead, the `App` class now controls what sensors the `ControlUnit` polls via a new constructor.

-:pencil2: Create a new constructor for the `ControlUnit` class that takes a list of `Sensor`s as a parameter.
-Store the list of sensors as a private instance variable inside the class.
+:pencil2: Add a list of sensors as new constructor parameter to `ControlUnit`.

+:pencil2: Replace the `new ArrayList` assignment in the constructor with the value of the new constructor parameter you added.

-:pencil2: Change the `pollSensors` method to loop over the new list of sensors.
-Remove the `new` statements.
+:pencil2: Remove the  `new` Sensor statements from the constructor.

-:pencil2: In the `App` class, a list of sensor implementations and pass them to the `ControlUnit` class constructor.
+:pencil2: In the `App` class, create a list of sensor implementations (`FireSensor` and `SmokeSensor`) and pass them to the `ControlUnit` class constructor as a parameter.

+:pencil2: Run the application again to make sure it still works as before.

 :book: If you are completely stuck, here is an example: